 You could even ask the landlord, letting agent or previous tenant to give you estimates of these bills when you view the property to make your budget a little more accurate.

 If you have the actual address to hand, you can go online to find out how much your council tax will be.
-You can use the links below to find out council tax rates for specific properties depending on where you are in the UK:

 You’ll also want to include a realistic estimate of the amount of money you’ll need left over for other day-to-day expenses including:

 It is always safer to overestimate rather than underestimate the amount you need.
 Even if your overestimates suggest you cannot afford the place of your dreams, it is always better to err on the side of caution than get into debt a few months down the line because you didn’t guess the bill amounts correctly.

 Using your estimates for bills and other costs of living, you can draw up a full budget to show how much you can realistically afford to pay for rent.
 Simply take away these figures from your monthly income and whatever is left you can spare in rental payments.

 This will also give you the peace of mind because you’ll know how much money you’ll have left at the end of the month after you’ve paid your rent and bills.
 You can use this money to put away in savings or use it to treat yourself.

 If you think you may be able to afford to move in but that money will be tight, it may be worth trying to cut down on your expenses by renegotiating bills or switching your suppliers.
 It may also be worth asking your would-be landlord for a reduction by promising to sign up for longer than six months.